 Members with Medi-Cal may be eligible for a different benefit called In-Home Supportive Services (IHSS) through the Medi-Cal program.
-The IHSS benefit through Medi-Cal is not administered by Central Health Premier Plan II (HMO) and is separate from this coverage.
+The IHSS benefit through Medi-Cal is not administered by Central Health Focus Plan (HMO C-SNP) and is separate from this coverage.
+There is no coinsurance, copayment, or deductible for In-Home Support Services.